Ab initio benchmarks of neutrinoless double beta decay in light nuclei with a chiral Hamiltonian

 \section{Introduction}

 Double-beta decay is a second-order weak transition which manifests itself in the ``low-energy" environment of atomic nuclei as two neutrons in a parent nucleus ($A, Z$) decaying into two protons in a daughter nucleus ($A, Z+2$) via the emission of two electrons, with or without accompanying two-neutrino emission.
 This corresponds to the two decay modes: two-neutrino double-beta ($2\nu\beta\beta$) decay and neutrinoless double-beta ($0\nu\beta\beta$) decay, respectively.
 The $2\nu\beta\beta$ decay mode~\cite{Goeppert-Mayer:1935} is allowed in the Standard Model of particle physics and has been observed in several atomic nuclei with half-lives ranging from $10^{19}-10^{21}$ years~\cite{Saakyan:2013}.
-In contrast, $0\nu\beta\beta$ decay is a hypothetical lepton-number-violating process forbidden in the Standard Model~\cite{Furry:1939}.
+In contrast, $0\nu\beta\beta$ decay is a hypothetical lepton-number-violating process forbidden in the Standard Model of particle physics~\cite{Furry:1939}.
 The hunt for $0\nu\beta\beta$ decay is of particular importance, as its observation would demonstrate the Majorana nature of neutrinos and provide a key ingredient for generating the matter-antimatter asymmetry in the Universe.
-Currently, the best half-life lower limit (>$10^{25}$ years) is achieved in the experiments on $^{136}$Xe~\cite{KamLAND-Zen2016}, $^{76}$Ge~\cite{GERDA2018} and $^{130}$Te~\cite{CUORE2020}.
-If neutrinos are Majorana particles, next-generation searches are expected to reach a discovery potential of half-life $10^{28}$ years after a few years of running, which may provide a definite answer on the mass hierarchy of neutrinos based on our current knowledge of the nuclear matrix elements (NMEs) for $0\nu\beta\beta$ decay.
+Currently, the best half-life lower limit (>$10^{25}$ years) is achieved in the experiments on $^{136}$Xe~\cite{KamLAND-Zen2016,EXO-200:2019}, $^{76}$Ge~\cite{GERDA2018} and $^{130}$Te~\cite{CUORE2020}.
+The null $0\nu\beta\beta$ decay signal from current experiments provides a constraint on the upper limits of effective neutrino mass $\langle m_{\beta\beta}\rangle$ if the decay is mediated by the exchange of light-Majorana neutrinos.
+In this scenario, the next-generation tonne-scale experiments with half-life sensitivity up to $10^{28}$ years after a few years of running are expected to provide a definite answer on the mass hierarchy of neutrinos based on our current knowledge on the nuclear matrix element (NME) $M^{0\nu}$ of $0\nu\beta\beta$ decay.

 Accurate theoretical values of the NMEs are vital for the design and interpretation of future experiments.
 Based on the standard light-Majorana neutrino-exchange mechanism, various nuclear models have been applied to compute the NMEs of candidate $0\nu\beta\beta$ decays~\cite{Menendez:2009,Rodriguez:2010,Barea:2013,Mustonen:2013,Holt:2013,Kwiatkowski:2014,Song:2014,Yao:2015,Hyvarinen:2015,Horoi:2016,Song:2017,Jiao:2017,Yoshinaga:2018,Fang:2018,Rath:2019,Terasaki:2019,Coraggio:2020,Deppisch:2020ztt}.
 The discrepancy among predictions is up to a factor of about three, causing an uncertainty at the level of an order of magnitude in the half-life for a given value of the neutrino mass.
 Resolving this discrepancy has been one of the most significant objectives in the nuclear theory community~\cite{Menendez:2014,Menendez:2016,Engel:2017,LongRangePlan2015}.